albatross7817/Ignition2015_week7/deliverables.md

-- What is a scripting language?
+- What is a scripting language?<br>A scripting language
 - What is a variable?
 - What is a string?
 An array?
 A boolean?
 - What are events?